mo-musaad/Talabat-Clone-Application/README.md

 # Talabat_Application

-## it's an online food ordering application using Java , Using Database to retrieve and save and search for data
+## it's an online food ordering application using Java and Database to Retrieve, Save and Search for Data